romant/blog/content/posts/cli-wizard-for-websphere-portal-cumulativefix-installs.md

 The installation is much the same, although you must first obtain the PK jar.
 In the office we have a build server that spits them out in (in zips with the readme).
 So the script first of all gives a listing of available CF's to install, and then when you choose the appropriate zip, it will download it and install.

-You can [download the complete script](http://blog.romant.net/wp-content/uploads/2009/08/cf_install.sh), and let me know if you have any issues.
+You can download the complete script *(no longer available)*, and let me know if you have any issues.
 I thought of distributing this on Google Code, so others that deal with Portal can extend it, as Portal's Java GUI leaves much to be desired.